Return to Office:

 Start by engaging your team through surveys or one-on-one meetings to gauge their thoughts and concerns about returning to the office.
 Ask them what challenges they anticipate and what would make the transition smoother.
 This approach not only gives you valuable insights but also shows your employees that their opinions matter.

-2. Plan a gradual RTO transition
+2. Plan a Gradual RTO Transition

 To ease the shift back to the office, consider a phased approach.
 Instead of requiring everyone to return full-time immediately, start with a few days a week so they don’t feel too overwhelmed by the change.